uri-library-data-services/iassist-preview/content/blog/40-years-iassist-conferences-toronto-host-iassist-2014.md

 +++
 IASSIST Members,

-I\'m pleased to announce that IASSIST\'s 40th anniversary conference in 2014 has been awarded to the city where it all started - Toronto, Canada!
+I'm pleased to announce that IASSIST's 40th anniversary conference in 2014 has been awarded to the city where it all started - Toronto, Canada!

-Come join us to celebrate June 3-6, 2014, where local hosts from Ryerson University, the University of Toronto, and York University are looking forward to quoting Tourism Toronto\'s greeting of \"Welcome to Toronto!
+Come join us to celebrate June 3-6, 2014, where local hosts from Ryerson University, the University of Toronto, and York University are looking forward to quoting Tourism Toronto's greeting of "Welcome to Toronto!
-We\'ve been expecting you!\"
+We've been expecting you!"

 Meanwhile, our friends at GESIS - Leibniz Institute for the Social Sciences are gearing up to host IASSIST 2013 in Cologne, Germany from May 28 --31.
-The theme of this year\'s conference is \"Data Innovation:
+The theme of this year's conference is "Data Innovation:
- Increasing Accessibility, Visibility, and Sustainability.\"  Stay tuned for conference acceptances notices; they will be delivered by February
+ Increasing Accessibility, Visibility, and Sustainability."
+Stay tuned for conference acceptances notices; they will be delivered by February
 5.  <http://www.iassist2013.org/iassist-2013-home>/

-Finally, I\'m currently accepting proposals for IASSIST 2015 and beyond.
+Finally, I'm currently accepting proposals for IASSIST 2015 and beyond.
  If your organization is interested in hosting a future IASSIST conference, please drop me a note; you will find more information about hosting at <http://www.iassistdata.org/conferences/hosting.html>.